YingyiLiu/HAMS/README.md

 * Yingyi Liu, Shigeo Yoshida, Changhong Hu, Makoto Sueyoshi, Liang Sun, Junliang Gao, Peiwen Cong, Guanghua He (2018).
 A reliable open-source package for performance evaluation of floating renewable energy systems in coastal and offshore regions. _Energy Conversion and Management_, 174: 516-536.

+* Yingyi Liu, Changhong Hu, Makoto Sueyoshi, Hidetsugu Iwashita, Masashi Kashiwagi (2016).
+Motion response prediction by hybrid panel-stick models for a semi-submersible with bracings. _Journal of Marine Science and Technology_, 21:742–757.

 Please cite the above papers in your relevant publications if the HAMS code or its executable program has contributed to your work.

 ## Generated results